 "As a police presence after such an attack can in itself constitute or increase a risk to the community, on many occasions the decision is taken to reduce that risk by removing police officers from the immediate area.

 "We do not believe that the police withdrawal yesterday increased the risk to the community.
 We also believe that it did not adversely affect the police investigation.

 "The three officers who responded to the call for assistance yesterday had a lucky escape.
-They were badly shaken by the incident but they reported for duty this morning and are back at work."'No regard for life'
+They were badly shaken by the incident but they reported for duty this morning and are back at work."